lucieperrotta/ICG/hw1-NguyenPhanhoangPerrotta/readme.txt

 1.2 Checkerboard

 The checkerboard was the simplest one to implement, and here how we did it.
+As mention in the slides, we mostly use a sinus function to obtain a variation between -1 and 1 and only modified the fshader.glsl file.
+To draw enough squares on the checkerboard it is necessary to use a high period for the sinus function.
+So we apply the sinus function to each component of the uv coordinate times a period 5 pi.
+We then multiply the two sinus times 0.5 and add 0.5 to map it correctly all results in the range [0, 1] (as the texture function needs to).

 1.3 Solar System